emeb/dspod/dspod_rp2350/Firmware/README.md

 This directory contains various RPi Pico SDK projects for testing out the dspod_rp2350.
 There are six separate projects, some with overlapping functionality:

+- dspod_app - the primary application that ties everything together to realize a multi-effects processor with stereo audio I/O, 4 CV inputs, an LCD + encoder UI and a small selection of effects.
+This release includes a limited set of effects including a gain control, several filters and a simple delay.

 - dspod_blinky - the traditional blinking LED for initial proof-of-life after assembly.

 - dspod_adc - testing out the 4-channel ADC inputs.